Do I need reservations for my holiday?

 But I exaggerate.
 There's a few pros and cons of reserving in advance and here's some pointers worth considering.

 1) The vast majority of places cannot be reserved online

 We can't emphasise this enough.
-The vast majority of guesthouses, hostels and hotels in Cambodia, Laos, Thailand and Vietnam cannot be booked online.
-Here at Travelfish we've got the biggest collection available online (over 3,500) of original guesthouse and hotel reviews for SE Asia and not even a third of those places can be booked online.
+The vast majority of cheap guesthouses, hostels and hotels in Burma, Cambodia, Indonesia, Laos, Thailand and Vietnam cannot be booked online.
+Here at Travelfish we've got the biggest collection available online (over 5,000) of original guesthouse and hotel reviews for SE Asia and not even a third of those places can be booked online.
 If you're set on a beach bungalow over Christmas or New Year's, get there early -- like a week beforehand.